Helping Authors Write Their Query Letters

 • Capture the interest of the agent

-• Tell them a little bit about yourself as an author
+• Tell them a little bit about the author

 The letter should be short – between 150-250 words – and it should fit on one side of A4 paper, single-spaced with generous margins.
-Make sure your font is 12-point and easy to read.
+The font should be 12-point and easy to read.

-I recommend the following three-paragraph query letter structure because it makes sure you include everything you need without rambling, and everything is presented nice and clearly.
+I recommend the following three-paragraph query letter structure because it makes sure everything needed is included and presented nice and clearly.

-If you don’t have insider connections or any exciting writing credentials to your name, fear not.
-Instead, start your query letter with your book’s hook, and make it the best damn hook possible.
-If you can mention some of the things above, your hook will be your second paragraph of a four-paragraph query letter (unless you decide your hook is so awesome it should come first – which is totally fine).
+If they can mention some of the things above, the hook will be the second paragraph of a four-paragraph query letter (unless the hook is so awesome you think it should come first – which is totally fine).
 Don’t forget to mention the title!

 If you can’t convey the essence of your book in three sentences, the chances are that I won’t be able to either.
 Publishing (certainly at the commercial end) is largely centred on elevator pitches.